sidmehta1975/Shiny_app_feedback_report/README.md

 You will notice a folder for each of the three versions.

 In order to build this app, I used the following workflow:
-1) Envisioned the types data visuals that need to be built for the narrative.
+1) Envisioned the types of data visuals that need to be built for the narrative.
 Built the approriate ggplots.
 R code available in this link - Shiny_app_feedback_report - refer to files called "Data_Viz..".
-2) Checked out the shiny website to see the various showcase apps to draw isnpiration. https://www.rstudio.com/products/shiny/shiny-user-showcase/
+2) Checked out the shiny website to see the various showcase apps fo inspiration. https://www.rstudio.com/products/shiny/shiny-user-showcase/
 3) Then I looked at the gallery to imagine the best layout for my envisioned product. http://shiny.rstudio.com/gallery/
 4) Then I picked up relevant code snippets to build the app.
 This was more about lifting from my R code and dropping it into the code sections of the selected shiny layout.